AlinaTaoRao/AlinaTaoRao.github.io/planning/homepage-design-user.md

 Alina focuses less on the porto-folio when she visits a homepage of a Junior Developer.
 Because she is not an employer.
 She focuses more on the design (buttons, headers, navigation bar, etc.).
+She looks ahead to collaborate with others students.

 ## 3. Capture Findings